thesofproject/sof-docs/developer_guides/debugability/logger/index.rst

   file and start reading from position 0 and thus be in sync with the firmware when it is resumed.

+  Sometimes error messages about dropped logs are printed.
+If that is a problem, increasing DMA_TRACE_LOCAL_SIZE in the relevant platform.h file can be helpful.

 Trace filtering
 ***************